 My aunt went out one day and he raped me.
 I said to myself, ‘I’ve got to leave here.’ … So this day, I got tired of that.
 I went out with nothing on but a dress, a jumper dress, and I walked and walked.

 That same day, she was found at a playground by Bessie White, who took her in and refused to return her to the abusive home.
 Mabel lived in the White household until she was 17, when Bessie too passed away.

 High Times, Hard Times, Community Service

 Once on her own, young Hampton was falsely accused of prostitution, and she served a two-year sentence in Bedford Hills Reformatory.
 She was put back in jail after a neighbor told the authorities that Hampton was attending women’s parties in New York City.
 Upon her second release, Hampton continued to live in the company of women who love women and worked as a dancer in Coney Island for a women’s troupe.
-In the 1920s joined the exuberance of the Harlem Renaissance, dancing in the chorus line in all-Black stage productions at the Garden of Joy nightclub, and eventually becoming an actress at the Cherry Lane Theater.
+In the 1920s, she joined the exuberance of the Harlem Renaissance, danced in the chorus line in all-Black stage productions at the Garden of Joy nightclub, and eventually became an actress at the Cherry Lane Theater.
 When the Great Depression hit and the Harlem Renaissance came to an end, Hampton took work as a cleaning woman.
 She was asked many years later by an interviewer about this career choice, and her answer was, “I like to eat.”

 In 1932, Hampton met Lillian Foster.
 “And Lillian of course, Lillian was my wife,” she said about her beloved, eschewing the label “domestic partner.”
 They were together for forty-six years (Lillian died in 1978).
 “There is nobody like you to me,” wrote Lillian to Mabel when Mabel was away from home in what seemed to be a perpetual search for employment.
 As a couple, they would go out as “Mabel and Lillian Hampton.”